Reader Responses to Observations about

 is considered to be rude or posing some threat or something, I think.
 Although,

-Taiwanese behave that way, but deep down I know they are very polite and friendly
+Taiwanese behave that way, but deep down I know they are very polite and

-respect older people.
+to respect older people.
 So, it is a plus for us to live in

 Hi Winston,

-I read your comments on the Chinese/Taiwanese mentality and I thought i'd make a few comments.
-I agree with much of what you said
+I read your comments on the Chinese/Taiwanese mentality and I thought i'd make

-but you failed to highlight some of the distinct positives that these traits
+of the distinct positives that these traits bring as well.
+It's definitely not

-bring as well.
-It's definitely not all negative and I believe there are some
+all negative and I believe there are some very specific traits that Chinese

-very specific traits that Chinese culture possesses to make it so lasting and
+culture possesses to make it so lasting and adaptable in various environments.

 I'd like to comment on your first point about gender contact.
 I'm not sure how